How to Get ONC Health IT Certification: Criteria & Requirements

 OpenID Connect (OIDC) and OAuth 2.0 are both protocols that provide a framework for authorization and authentication for web and mobile applications.

-OAuth 2.0 is primarily focused on authorization while OpenID Connect provides both authentication and authorization.
+OAuth 2.0 is primarily focused on authorization, while OpenID Connect provides both authentication and authorization.

 1.4 Token Refresh